3and4/Leither/README_EN.md

 9I6JPEqsxWHN7dr2WG9C0CJ-VnN
 12D3KooWBiuFhtpQL2fs3CasdDZ2yZsHHGWdbGTEuVM3BHaj4Aj
 ```
-There are two IDs, short and long.
-All resources in Leither have a 27-length ID, generated similarly to Bitcoin wallet addresses.
-The long ID is compatible with the IPFS network, generated in the same way as IPFS network rules (multihash).
+There are two types of IDs: the short one is a 27-character Leither ID, generated in a manner similar to a Bitcoin wallet address.
+The long one is compatible with the IPFS network and is created using the same multihash method as the IPFS network.

 Display the local machine address:
 ```shell